KEEP UP TO DATE ON THE LATEST IN DIGITAL MARKETING

 Facebook Ad Auction is basically a hard-working, behind-the-scenes promoter.

-Upon creating a Facebook ad, you begin competing with other similar advertisers in goals to win the battle and have your ad promoted.
-In order to see who will win the ad space, Facebook will rank ads chosen for your audience and find the most likely one to maximize value for both advertisers and people.
+Upon creating a Facebook ad, you begin competing with other similar advertisers with the goal to win the battle and have your ad promoted.
+To see who will win the ad space, Facebook will rank ads chosen for your audience and find the most likely one to maximize value for both advertisers and people.
 These ads are ranked on three factors:

 - Bid – the ad amount you bid.